+Step 7.
 You have no need for a third set of points, so press Enter.

-AutoCAD says: Scale objects based on alignment points?
+• AutoCAD says: Scale objects based on alignment points?
 [Yes/No] <N>:

-There is something interesting you can do here.
-Not only can you align the rectangle to the line, but you can also scale it up to the line if needed by selecting Yes.
-We do not try this now but go back after learning the basic Align command and try this variation of it.
-For now just press Enter to accept the default No option.
-The rectangle is aligned to the line, as in Figure 15.3.
+You can do something interesting here.
+Not only can you align the rectangle to the line, you can also scale it up to the line if needed by selecting Yes.
+We do not try this now but go back after learning the basic align command and try this variation of it.
+For now, just press Enter to accept the default No option.
+The rectangle is aligned to the line, as seen in Figure 15.3.